 Membership Directories

 A membership directory is a list of all of the members within your organization.
-Your membership directory may be private (only searchable by members of your organization) or public (searchable by anyone).
+Your membership directory may be:

 Public membership directories help members promote themselves and their businesses.
 People in the general public can use your directory as a resource to search for a service provider.
 For instance, if your organization is a plumbing association, individuals in your community can use your directory to find a nearby plumber when they have a leak or other issue.